bpourian/tech-test-rock/README.md

 to create isolation if I had more time.
 I did hit a stumbling block with the mock server as it produced the same data regardless of which page it was on and therefore my guard conditions were not being triggered for content length.

-I haven't completed all the requirements of the test.
-The two remaining requirements are 'most_sold' and 'most_loyal'.

 ## Travis